Evolution of Florida's State Road System

-Florida's State Highway system was laid out in 1917 under the supervision of George Barnes.
+Florida's State Road system was laid out in 1917 under the supervision of George Barnes.
 The numbering system then was haphazard and roads were numbered according to the order they were built, which meant that the northernmost roads were numbered first.
 These route numbers were legislatively defined starting in 1923.1 To see a map of the original 15 state roads, this 1917 Florida Map shows the approximate location of each route.2

 At that time, the state roads were signed with a blue pyramid sign with the word "FLA" above and the road number below the state abbreviation.
 These shields were posted by the early to mid-1920s, and they remained unchanged for the remainder of that decade.
 However, in the 1930s, the state route marker was modified significantly to include the state outline on a square shield.
 The state route shield has since undergone several changes through the years, as evidenced by the examples in the following table.